 context_manager, # How to handle context overflow

-turn_limit, # Max interactions per episode
+turn_limit, # Max interactions for a roll-out in an environment

 sandbox, # Code execution sandbox